mmerabet42/ft_lexiq/README.md

-  int         pos; // The position of the captured string int         len; // The length of the captured string int         id; // The id of the last called rule in the regex expression that captured the string t_list      *groups; // The captured groups inside if this captured groups };
+  int         pos; // The position of the captured string int         len; // The length of the captured string int         id; // The id of the last called rule in the regex expression that captured the string t_list      *groups; // The captured groups inside of this captured groups };
 ```

 You might have noticed the similarity with the `t_regex_match` structure, the truth is that `t_regex_group` is just an alias of `t_regex_match`, they are literally the same structure.

-With the last attribute `groups` you might have figured how nested capturing groups empowers the `ft_regex` engine, if not, let me explain.
+With the last attribute `groups` you might have figured how capturing groups empowers the `ft_regex` engine, if not, let me explain.